21 Incredible DC in Winter Events For You to Experience This Season

 While it can be difficult to predict just when it will snow, follow the Washington, D.C.
 Snowball Fight Association’s Facebook page to see when the next all-city snowball fight will happen.

-Or if snowball fights aren’t your thing, there are plenty of places to bring the sleds and hit some city slopes, such as Capitol hill itself.
+Or if snowball fights aren’t your thing, there are plenty of places to go sledding in DC and hit some slopes, such as Capitol Hill itself.

 Check the website for more information on upcoming snowball fights.